NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 ### Injection Locking

-Deng identified that many of the non-idealities imposes by automatic layout generation could be architecturally indeminfied by using *injection locking*.
+Deng identified that many of the non-idealities imposes by automatic layout generation could be architecturally indeminfied via *injection locking*.
 This technique drops the phase detector altogether, and instead injects the reference signal as a "reset" into the controlled-oscillator.
 Injection locking has been around as long as PLLs themselves, although less prominently in recent decades.
 IL-PLLs generally need a separate means of frequency-locking, typically in the form of an internal FLL.
 Deng's 2014 work pictured below uses a replica oscillator for this frequency-loop; many other IL-PLLs use "the" oscillator directly.

 <img src="image-20201202145206265.png" alt="image-20201202145206265" style="zoom:50%;" />